yuantianle/yuantianle.github.io/docs/10_Interview/Operating_system/README.md

 ??? question "Click for answers 👇"

-    (a) Single Partition Allocation Schemes – The memory is divided into two parts.
-One part is kept to be used by the OS and the other is kept to be used by the users.
+    (a) `Single Partition Allocation Schemes` – The memory is divided into two parts.
+One part is kept to be used <u>by the OS</u>, and the other is kept to be used <u>by the users</u>.

-    (b) Multiple Partition Schemes:
+    (b) `Multiple Partition Schemes`:

-    - Fixed Partition – The memory is divided into fixed size partitions.
+    - Fixed Partition – The memory is divided into <u>fixed size</u> partitions.
-    - Variable Partition – The memory is divided into variable sized partitions.
+    - Variable Partition – The memory is divided into <u>variable sized</u> partitions.
 Variable partition allocation schemes:
         - First Fit – The arriving process is allotted the first hole of memory in which it fits completely.
         - Best Fit – The arriving process is allotted the hole of memory in which it fits the best by leaving the minimum memory empty.
         - Worst Fit – The arriving process is allotted the hole of memory in which it leaves the maximum gap.

-    Note:
+    !!! warning ""

         - Best fit does not necessarily give the best results for memory allocation.
         - The cause of external fragmentation is the condition in Fixed partitioning and Variable partitioning saying that entire process should be allocated in a contiguous memory location.
-Therefore Paging is used.
+Therefore *Paging* is used.

-        Paging – The physical memory is divided into equal sized frames.
-The main memory is divided into fixed size pages.
-The size of a physical memory frame is equal to the size of a virtual memory frame.
-        Segmentation – Segmentation is implemented to give users view of memory.
-The logical address space is a collection of segments.
-Segmentation can be implemented with or without the use of paging.
+### **Paging & Segmentation**

+??? question "Click for answers 👇"

+    Two techniques used by OS to manage the allocation of memory.

+    `Paging`: divides memory into logical units called **pages**.
+Each page represents a fixed-size chunk of memory, often 4KB in size.

+    - When a program needs to access a memory location, the operating system maps the virtual address used by the program to a physical address in memory using a <u>page table</u>.
+This allows programs to access memory without knowing its physical location, and it also allows the operating system to manage physical memory more efficiently by loading pages into memory only when needed.

+    `Segmentation`: divides memory into logical units called **segments**.
+Each segment represents a specific part of the program, such as the code, data, or stack.
+Each segment has a unique size and is assigned a base address and a limit.

+    - When a program needs to access a memory location, the operating system maps the logical address used by the program to a physical address in memory using a <u>segment table</u>.
+This allows programs to access memory more efficiently, as they only need to know the logical location of the data they need to access.

+### **Logic memory & Virtual memory**

+??? question "Click for answers 👇"

+    - `Logical memory` is the memory space that a process sees as its own, and it consists of several segments, such as the code segment, data segment, and stack segment.
+Each segment contains a different type of data that the process needs to execute.

+    - `Virtual memory` on the other hand, is a technique used by operating systems to allow processes to use more memory than is physically available in the computer.
+It uses a combination of hardware and software to <u>map</u> a process's logical memory to physical memory or to a temporary storage area on disk called the swap file.

 ### **Page Fault**

 ??? question "Click for answers 👇"

-    A `page fault` is a type of interrupt, raised by the hardware when a running program accesses a memory page that is mapped into the virtual address space, but not loaded in physical memory.
+    A `page fault` is a type of interrupt, raised by the hardware when a running program accesses a memory page that is mapped into the virtual address space, but <u>not loaded in physical memory</u>.

 ### **File System**